greenelab/covid19-review/content/95-ismms-himc-appendix.md

 *This review was undertaken by Tim O’Donnell, Maria Kuksin as part of a project by students, postdocs and faculty at the Immunology Institute of the Icahn School of Medicine, Mount Sinai.*

-### Characterisation of the transcriptome and proteome of SARS-CoV-2 using direct RNA sequencing and tandem mass spectrometry reveals evidence for a cell passage induced in-frame deletion in the spike glycoprotein that removes the furin-like cleavage site.

-Davidson et al. [@doi:10.1101/2020.03.22.002204]

-#### Keywords

-- Transcription
-- RNA-seq
-- proteomics
-- mass spec
-- furin cleavage site
-- mutation
-- pathogenicity

-#### Main Findings

-The authors performed long read RNA sequencing using an Oxford Nanopore MinION as well as tandem mass spec (MS) on Vero cells (a cell line derived from kidney cells of the African green monkey that is deficient in interferon) infected with SARS-CoV-2.

-The authors found that passage of the virus in Vero cells gave rise to a spontaneous 9 amino acid deletion (679-NSPRRARSV-687 to I) in the spike (S) protein.
-The deleted sequence overlaps a predicted furin cleavage site at the S1 / S2 domain boundary that is present in SARS-CoV-2 but not SARS-CoV or the closely related bat coronavirus RaTG13, which are cleaved at S1 / S2 by other proteases [@doi:10.1126/science.abb2507].
-Furin cleavage sites at similar positions in other viruses have been linked to increased pathogenicity and greater cell tropism [@doi:10.1128/JVI.00797-10].
-Loss of this site in SARS-CoV-2 has also already been shown to increase viral entry into Vero but not BHK cells (which are also interferon deficient) [@doi:10.1016/j.cell.2020.02.058].
-The authors therefore make an important contribution in demonstrating that passage in Vero cells may lead to spontaneous loss of a key pathogenicity-conferring element in SARS-CoV-2.

-#### Limitations

-As the authors note, a similar study posted earlier by Kim et al., which also passaged SARS-CoV-2 in Vero cells, did not identify any loss in the S protein furin cleavage site [@doi:10.1101/2020.03.12.988865].
-It therefore remains to be determined how likely it is that this mutation spontaneously arises.
-A quantitative investigation using multiple experimental replicas to understand the spontaneous viral mutation rate at this site and elsewhere would be informative.
-Also, the mechanistic basis for the higher viral fitness conferred by loss of the furin cleavage site in Vero cells – but, evidently, not in vivo in humans, as this site is maintained in all currently sequenced circulating isolates - remains to be understood.

-Due to the high base-call error rate of MinION sequencing, the authors’ bioinformatic pipeline required aligning transcripts to a reference to correct sequencing artifacts.
-This presumably made it difficult or impossible to identify other kinds of mutations, such as single nucleotide substitutions, which may occur even more frequently than the deletions identified in this work.
-Pairing long read sequencing with higher-accuracy short-read sequencing may be one approach to overcome this issue.

-#### Significance

-As the authors suggest, animal studies using live virus challenge may need to periodically verify the genomic integrity of the virus, or potentially risk unknowingly using a likely less-pathogenic variant of the virus.

-More broadly, the results emphasize the complexity and plasticity of the SARS-CoV-2 viral transcriptome and proteome.
-For example, the authors found multiple versions of transcripts encoding the nucleocapsid (N) protein, each with different small internal deletions, some of which were verified for translation by MS. A number of peptides arising from translation of unexpected rearrangements of transcripts were also detected.
-Additionally, the authors identified phosphorylation of a number of viral proteins (N, M, ORF 3a, nsp3, nsp9, nsp12 and S).
-For any cases where these have functional consequences, targeting the kinases responsible could be an avenue for drug development.
-Understanding the functional consequences of the mutations, transcript variations, and post translational modifications identified in this study will be important future work.

-#### Credit

-*This review was undertaken by Tim O’Donnell, Maria Kuksin as part of a project by students, postdocs and faculty at the Immunology Institute of the Icahn School of Medicine, Mount Sinai.*

 ### A SARS-CoV-2-Human Protein-Protein Interaction Map Reveals Drug Targets and Potential Drug- Repurposing

 Gordon et al. *bioRxiv* [@doi:10.1101/2020.03.22.002386]